tsande16/pass-core/README.md

 # Using JSON API

 JSON API is deployed at `/data`.
 All of our data model is available, just divided into attributes and relationshiops.
 Note that identifiers are now integers, not URIs.
+See https://elide.io/pages/guide/v6/10-jsonapi.html for information on how Elide provides support for filtering and and sorting.

 ## Creating a RepositoryCopy